 Lightning Experience feature will be turned on by Salesforce on a rolling basis starting in Winter ‘20 release in October 2019 to empower users to move faster, do more, and be more productive.

-When it’s turned on, standard profile users and custom profile users with the Lightning Experience User permission enabled will see the ‘Switch to Lightning Experience’ link in Salesforce Classic and you automatically be switched into Lightning Experience on a regular basis.
+When its’s turned on, custom and standard profile users with the Lightning Experience User permission enabled will see the ‘Switch to Lightning Experience’ link in Salesforce Classic and you automatically be switched into Lightning Experience on a regular basis.

 Salesforce’s sandboxes have two releases, which depends on whether your sandbox is a “Preview” instance or “Non-Preview Instance”.
 The two release dates for Sandboxes are 6/7th September & 11/12th October.